 - Reference Mode with Sidecar: Use iPad Pro as a secondary reference display for your Mac.

-2020 iPad Pro and iPad Air 4 can also have their spotlight time
+2020 iPad Pro can also have its spotlight time

 Only for 2020 iPad Pro users or newer, there’s an exclusive accessibility feature with Magnifier on iPadOS 16:

 - Detection Mode in Magnifier: Get rich descriptions of your surroundings with a new Magnifier mode that contains Door Detection, People Detection, and Image Descriptions;